harukujo227/CS-aimbot-and-esp/readme.md

 > [!CAUTION]
 > vacnet 3.0 seems to be better at detecting aimbot and wallhacks, so **do not** use aim lock, and play with a low fov to avoid bans. the default configuration should be a good starting point.

-a very simple cs2 aimbot, for linux only
+a very simple cs2 aimbot, for linux only.

-deadlock support will happen once that gets a native linux client
+deadlock support will happen once that gets a native linux client.

+if you want and esp, try either the esp branch, and if that does not work the cpp branch.

 > [!WARNING]
 > using the glow feature might get you banned. use with caution.